 - Strategic portfolio review: focuses on realizing and improving the portfolio vision.
 It ensures continuous alignment of strategy, budget, and implementation.
 It’s a quarterly event to review the metrics and update the OKRs (objectives and key results), Epics, and investment guardrails.

-- Collaborative budgeting: This is where a group of stakeholders decide the allocation of the portfolio budget across Epics and solutions.
+- Collaborative budgeting: This is where a group of stakeholders decides the allocation of the portfolio budget across Epics and solutions.
 It usually happens twice a year.

 PPM Express is a SaaS platform that helps improve portfolio and project visibility by collecting project-related information across portfolios and project management systems like Jira and Azure DevOps.
-If you are struggling with the shift from Traditional to Agile, PPM Express is the right tool for you to leverage.
+If you are struggling with the shift from Traditional to Agile frameworks, PPM Express is the right tool for you to leverage.

 It’s imperative to work with the right PPM toolkit to improve the PMO’s influence and reach.
 Your toolkit has to be: